 - Mullvad VPN.
 Mullvad VPN has fast speeds and good P2P support.
 But I’m not a fan of Mullvad’s Android app — it lacks a quick-connect feature and it doesn’t work with many popular streaming sites.

 - Hola VPN.
 Hola VPN is a free VPN that has pretty fast speeds, but Hola VPN logs user IP addresses and browsing history.
 Hola VPN also routes your traffic through a peer-to-peer network instead of using secure servers — Hola VPN replaces your IP address with another user’s IP address, which allows other people to use your IP address to engage in illegal or suspicious activities.

 - Boleh VPN.
 Boleh VPN has good security, good speeds, and is good for torrenting.
 But I don’t like that BolehVPN can temporarily store logs of user data if the provider notices unusual activity or if it receives complaints.

 What’s the best VPN for Android?

 ExpressVPN is my favorite VPN for Android in 2021.
 It’s user-friendly, has excellent security features, maintains lightning-fast speeds, allows P2P traffic on all servers, works with all of the popular streaming services, and backs every plan with a 30-day money-back guarantee.

 While ExpressVPN is a great Android VPN, there are other good VPNs available for Android users.
-ProtonVPN is very secure and offers a good free plan, Private Internet Access has tons of customization options and one of the largest server networks on the market, CyberGhost VPN is secure, easy to use, and pretty cheap, and PrivateVPN is good for streaming on your Android app.
+ProtonVPN is very secure and offers a good free plan, Private Internet Access has tons of customization options and very fast speeds, CyberGhost VPN is secure, easy to use, and pretty cheap, and PrivateVPN is good for streaming on your Android app.

 Is there a free VPN for Android?